Package 'mwana'

 Description

 It is common to estimate prevalence of wasting from non survey data, such as screenings or any other community-based surveillance systems.
 In such situations, the analysis usually consists only in estimating the point prevalence and the counts of positive cases, without necessarily estimating the uncertainty.
-This is the job of this function.
+This function serves this use.

 Usage